sriramab/gamamanual/G__Operators.md

   * `matrix<float>` OP `string` --->  `msi.gama.util.GamaRegression`

 #### Result:
-returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given ordinary least squares method.
-Usage: build(data)returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given method ("GLS" or "OLS").
-Usage: build(data,method)
+returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given method ("GLS" or "OLS").
+Usage: build(data,method)returns the regression build from the matrix data (a row = an instance, the last value of each line is the y value) while using the given ordinary least squares method.
+Usage: build(data)

 #### Examples:
 ```
+build(matrix([[1,2,3,4],[2,3,4,2]]),"GLS")
 matrix([[1,2,3,4],[2,3,4,2]])
-build(matrix([[1,2,3,4],[2,3,4,2]]),"GLS")
 ```